koding/kdlearn/guides/ssh-chromebook/index.md

 To achieve this, we will first copy over the private key to our Web folder so that we can download it over the browser.

+> type:warning
-Note: after downloading the private key you should immediately delete if from your Web folder.
+> After downloading the private key you should immediately delete if from your Web folder.
 This is not the most secure way of copying over your file but is the easiest.
 If you prefer, you can also upload the file to your Google Drive account and then